marigold-dev/training-dapp-1/README.md

 ### Local testnet wallet

-Flextesa local testnet includes already some accounts with XTZ (alice,bob,...), so you don't really need to
+Flextesa local testnet includes already some accounts with XTZ (alice,bob,...), so you don't really need to configure something

 ### Ghostnet testnet wallet